stereolabs/zed-sdk/tutorials/tutorial 3 - depth sensing/cpp/README.md

 ## Create a camera

 As in other tutorials, we create, configure and open the ZED.
-We set the ZED in HD720 mode at 60fps and enable depth in PERFORMANCE mode.
-The ZED SDK provides different depth modes: PERFORMANCE, QUALITY, ULTRA.
+We set the ZED in HD720 mode at 60fps and enable depth in NEURAL mode.
+The ZED SDK provides different depth modes: NEURAL_PLUS, NEURAL, NEURAL_LIGHT.
 For more information, see online documentation.

 ```
 // Create a ZED camera